specsolutions/specsync-plugins/README.md

 if the `name` is exacly the scenario name.
 Other matchers often use regular expressions as well.

-## custom-test-source-plugin

-This plugin shows how to use SpecSync to synchronize a custom local test source.
-The local test source is normally a scenario in a feature file, but you can implement different local test sources as well.

-This plugin makes a normal MsTest test to be available as a test source for SpecSync.
-For that it provides

-* a custom `IBddProject` that lists the test classes and test methods from an assembly,
-* a custom `ILocalTestCaseContainerParser` that parses the `TestCategory` attributes on the test method to get the test case ID and the other related work items,
-* a custom `ITestRunnerResultMatcher` to connect back the test results from a TRX file to the parsed test method.

-The plugins that override local test source require a SpecSync Enterprise license to run.
-Please [contact us](https://specsolutions.gitbook.io/specsync/contact/specsync-support) to get an evaluation license that you can use to try out this plugin.

 ## scenario-outline-as-normal-test-case-format-plugin

 _Note: This plugin is supported in SpecSync v3.3 or later_